 It’s really not new.
 Brand marketers long believed you could successfully run a business with analytics.
 In fact, the discipline of business intelligence relies solely on analytics.
 Let’s take a look at a few businesses that seem determined to ignore other aspects that provide insights to help optimize business performance.

 I remember I once allowed a C-suite-level Walmart executive into my class.
 Her presentation was ostensibly to share Walmart best practices, but the subtle subtext was recruiting newly minted MBAs into the Walmart machine.

 Ms. WalMart VP rattled on far too long about how brilliant Walmart is and all the analytics used to optimize merchandising ROI.
 I was so proud of my students because they asked the hard questions that ferreted out huge failures in WalMart’s strategy.

 Students quickly understood WalMart’s obsession with measuring everything and learning nothing.
 Most decisions were based on simple heuristics.
-For instance, when asked about how WalMart determines how many Christmas ornaments to buy, the venerable VP answered they just add a fixed percentage to last year’s order.
+For instance, when asked about how Walmart determines how many Christmas ornaments to buy, the venerable VP answered they just add a fixed percentage to last year’s order.

 Now, I’d recently finished reading the pseudo-autobiography of Sam Walton, Sam Walton: Made In America, which I recommend highly.
 In the book, Walton clearly attributes much of his success to his habit of randomly visiting stores and just shooting the breeze with customers and employees, even stockroom workers.
 He even routed through various Walmart stores when heading out for a vacation to increase the diversity of stores he visited.

 Here, not even a generation after his death, Walton’s kids were substituting data for human understanding.
 And, the thinnest kind of data — descriptive statistics, rather than deeper, predictive analytics.
 It’s not surprising that some Walmart stores are now seeing declining year-on-year sales and some predict WalMart’s best days are behind it.